First Nations Women’s Legal Program

 - Free legal advice via the First Nations Women’s Legal Contact Line

-- Assistance in finding a lawyer
+- Assistance in finding a solicitor

 - Training and community workshops across NSW